What are the Most Common Types of Employee Benefits in Hong Kong?

-Whether you’re looking to design a new compensation and benefits package or your company believes it’s time to review its existing arrangements, knowing what types of medical benefits are available can be a good first step.
+Whether you’re looking to design a new compensation and employee benefits insurance package or your company believes it’s time to review its existing arrangements, knowing what types of medical benefits are available can be a good first step.

 Here are some key types of employee health benefits that businesses across all industries offer:

 Like health insurance for individuals, employee benefits can be extremely flexible.
-You can opt for basic inpatient care that covers hospitalization of employees, or extend it to an inpatient and outpatient plan that can covers the costs of things like GP visits and physiotherapy.
+You can opt for basic inpatient care that covers the hospitalization of employees or extend it to an inpatient and outpatient plan that can cover the costs of things like GP visits and physiotherapy.

-- Dependent coverage: Most benefit plans come with an option to extend equal or part coverage to spouses and children.
-This usually comes with a significant increase in premium, but can be a vital part to securing and retaining the talent of high level expatriate executives.
+- Dependent coverage: Most benefit plans come with an option to extend equal or partial coverage to spouses and children.
+This usually means a significant increase in premium, but it can be vital when it comes to securing and retaining the talent of high-level expatriate executives.

-- Area of coverage: Plans can be both local or international in coverage, with international plans offering health benefits outside of Hong Kong.
-A handy aspect to include if you have staff that travel frequently.
+- Area of coverage: Plans can be both local or international in coverage, with international plans offering health benefits outside of Hong Kong – a handy aspect to include if you have staff that travel frequently.

 - Provider networks: As a way to control costs, providers can often secure a network of approved providers that group health insurance members can or must seek treatment from to be covered.